kubeedge/kubeedge/docs/components/edge/edged.md

 *Fig 9: ConfigMap Message Handling at EdgeD*

-Also edged uses MetaClient module to fetch ConfigMaps from Metamanager (if available), falling back to cloud.
-Whenever edged queries for a new ConfigMap which Metamanager doesn't have, the request is forwarded to cloud.
-Before sending the response containing the ConfigMap, it stores a copy of it and sends it to edged.
-Subsequent queries for same ConfigMap key will be responded by Metamanger only, reducing the response delay.
-The flow diagram below shows how ConfigMaps are fetched from metamanager and cloud.
-It also descibes how ConfigMaps are saved in metamanager.
+edged uses the MetaClient module to fetch ConfigMaps from MetaManager.
+If edged queries for a new ConfigMap which is not yet stored in MetaManager, the request is forwarded to the Cloud.
+Before sending the response containing the ConfigMap, MetaManager stores it in a local database.
+Subsequent queries for the same ConfigMap key will be retrieved from the database, reducing latency.
+The flow diagram below shows how ConfigMaps are fetched from MetaManager and the Cloud.
+It also descibes how ConfigMaps are stored in MetaManager.

 ![Query Configmaps](../../images/edged/query-configmap-from-edged.png)